ErikThorsell/GSFC_Internship/azel/README.md

    about this below.)

-The folders ``skds`` and ``logs`` are currently present in this folder and are populated with data for 5 sessions.
+The folders ``skds`` and ``logs`` are currently present in this folder and are populated with data for pretty much all r1* and r4* sessions for 2016.

 ## Run the program